mumanchu/TMC22xxDriver/README.md

 Once the serial port has been opened, call this from `setup()` to initialize the TMC chip.
 It returns `false` if something failed.
 Always check the return value. \
 `uart` is the UART serial port, `address` is the stepper motor number 0..3, `enablePin` is the pin number of the chip's `EN` pin, `fullstepsPerRevolution` can be left as the default 200 (1.8deg/step), or use 400 (0.9deg/step).

-**`bool setConfiguration();`** \
+**`virtual bool setConfiguration();`** \
 This function is called to configure the TMC chip's registers.
 You can either edit the library code for your desired configuration, or override it in a derived class as shown in the [Example Sketch](#example-sketch).
 You would normally use the same configuration for each stepper motor.
-If not, use the override method.
+It's a good ide not to rely on the "power up reset" default values, because the chip may not always be reset (it has no RESET pin).

-_See the comments in the source code for details of the all the other methods.
-There are data sheet page references to help too._
+_See the comments in the source code for details of the other methods.
+There are data sheet page references to help, e.g. "p12"._

 <!-- ========================================================================================== -->